Top Ten Cracked Conjectures in Science

 by David Bradley

 As regular readers will be well aware, Sciencebase like many other science news outlets, receives countless emails from correspondents hoping to overturn the received wisdom of modern science.
 I am sure that every now and then, a seemingly ludicrous idea that comes my way is valid, but in my haste to meet deadlines I perhaps don't give it due consideration or check it out too deeply.
-Anyway, here's a top ten of the most recent claims made by Sciencebase visitors with either an axe to grind , very poor grasp of reality, or indeed the keys to enlightenment.
+Anyway, here's a top ten of the most recent claims made by Sciencebase visitors with either an axe to grind, a very poor grasp of reality, or indeed the keys to enlightenment.

-1. Ancient electricity - did the ancient Egyptians light their tombs and temples with arc lights instead of oil lamps?
+1. Ancient electricity - did the ancient Egyptians light their tombs and temples with electric arc lights instead of oil lamps?

 2. Ether - is modern physics in denial and the only explanation for astronomical observations is a cosmic ether?